ChristianAgyapong/Delivery-app/DJANGO_BACKEND_PLAN.md

-# Django Backend Integration Plan
+# 🔧 FoodieExpress Django Backend - Complete Implementation Plan

-## Overview
+## 🎯 Overview
-This document outlines the plan to create a Django backend that will track all user actions and service calls from our React Native food delivery application.
+This document outlines the comprehensive Django REST API backend that will replace all mock services in the React Native frontend, providing real database storage, authentication, business logic, and API endpoints for the FoodieExpress food delivery platform.

 ## Current Status
 ✅ **React Native Frontend Completed:**